Federal Reserve April 2026 Meeting and the Policy Path Toward the Warsh Transition

 Social Security beneficiaries have an indirect stake in the April 29 decision as well.
 The Fed’s monetary policy affects inflation, and inflation is the primary driver of the annual Cost-of-Living Adjustment applied to Social Security benefits each January.

-The 2026 COLA was 2.8%, reflecting the inflation environment measured through September 2025.
-Whether 2027 COLA projections of 2.8% or 3.2% materialize depends in part on whether current inflation trends respond to the Fed’s current policy stance.
+The 2026 COLA was 2.8 percent, reflecting the inflation environment measured through September 2025.
+Whether 2027 COLA projections of 2.8 or 3.2 percent materialize depends in part on whether current inflation trends respond to the Fed’s current policy stance.
 For guidance on the Fed rate deposit timing and how FOMC decisions affect federal payment systems, see the Investozora analysis.

 What Happens Next